AnyBody/anyscript/_posts/2019-02-13-New-forum-system.md

-This week we launched a new forum site for the AnyScript community ✨ The new site replaces the old forum which has served the last 10 years as a place for new and experienced users to get and give help on the AnyBody Modeling System.
+This week we launched a new forum site for the AnyScript community ✨ The new site replaces the old forum which has served for the last 10 years as a place for new and experienced users to receive help and give advice on the AnyBody Modeling System.

-The old forum had served well.
-Around 10.000 posts and 1800 topics were created on the old forum since 2009.
-But the old forum had started to feel a bit old fashioned and outdated.
-So it was time to upgrade our community page.
+The old forum has served us well, hosting roughly 10,000 posts and 1,800 topics since 2009.
+However, the old forum was starting to come across as a bit outdated.
+So it was about time we upgraded our community page.

 The choice for a new system fell on Discourse.
-[Discourse](https://www.discourse.org) is modern forum system which works well on both desktop and mobile.
+[Discourse](https://www.discourse.org) is modern forum system which works well on both desktop and mobile devices.
 It has a lot of nice features:

 **Conversations and not pages:**

-Posts structured by conversations, and not spread across multiple pages where you have to click the next page constantly.
-Instead, new content loads automatically.
-Just scroll down.
+Posts are structured by conversations and not spread across multiple pages, avoiding the hassle of constantly clicking to the next page.
+Instead, you just have to scroll down and the new content loads automatically.

 **Effective search:**